pavlovskyive/kpi-soft-arch/README.md

 1. [**Layered Architecture Pattern:**](1-layered-architecture/) The codebase follows the Layered Architecture pattern, where the application is divided into layers such as presentation, business logic, and data access.
 Each layer has a specific responsibility and communicates with adjacent layers through well-defined interfaces.
 2. [**Client-Server Pattern:**](2-client-server) The codebase demonstrates the Client-Server pattern, enabling communication and data exchange between clients and a central server.
+3. [**Master-Slave Pattern:**](3-master-slave) A pattern where a master component delegates tasks to one or more slave components for parallel processing.

 ## Usage